 The Global MBA Ambassadors are passionate and enthusiastic alumni who dedicate their time to help spread and grow the BBS brand all over the world.
 They are also available to get in touch with all those who are interested in undertaking a life changing year at our business school in Bologna.
 Contact them and hear about their first-hand experience in the BBS Global MBA program

-The Master’s degree is a 12-month full-time program including 518 hours of class activities, 1300 hours of individual and group work and a 500 hour internship.
+The Global MBA is a 12-month full-time program including 504 hours of class activities, 1260 hours of individual and group work and a 500-hour internship.

 The academic portion is divided into three terms.
-During the first term students will study the fundamentals of general management, while the second and third term will concentrate on the specific subjects of each track (please, find further information about the courses in the section ‘Courses’ below).
+During the first term students will study the fundamentals of general management, while the second and third term will focus on management skills and on the specific subjects of each track (please, find further information about the courses in the section ‘Courses’ below).

 A central part of the Global MBA Food & Wine experience are the numerous occasions to get in touch with the industry through company and fairs visits as well as leaders talks.
 Here are some examples: